ryangooch/ryangooch.github.io/_posts/2017-2-12-Calculating-Massey-and-Colley.md

 \end{equation}
 $$

 $$ \textbf{C} $$ is the Colley matrix, which, similarly to the Massey matrix, is n by n, and describes the number of games played by each team (plus 2) along the diagonal, with the negation of the number of times each team played another.
-The vector $$ \textbf{b} $$ relates the number of games a team has one versus those it has lost, and each row in the n by 1 vector has the form $$ b_i = 1 + \frac{1}{2} ( w_i - l_i) $$.
+The vector $$ \textbf{b} $$ relates the number of games a team has won versus those it has lost, and each row in the n by 1 vector has the form $$ b_i = 1 + \frac{1}{2} ( w_i - l_i) $$.
 In this system, the Colley matrix is invertible, implying a unique solution, so it requires no replacement arrays to massage it into the form we want.

 ### "Colley-izing" The Massey Matrix
 We can obtain the Colley matrix from the Massey matrix by a simple formula,